-Lisbon's most eye-catching Starbucks outlet opens at 9am and is conveniently located in the heart of the city.
-It's housed within Rossio railway station and the cafe carefully incorporates the...
+Lisbon's most eye-catching Starbucks outlet opens at 7.30 am Mon to Sat and is conveniently located in the heart of the city.
+It's housed within Rossio railway station and the cafe carefully...
 Read More

 - Breakfast/Brunch: "Great place to relax and meet friends before catching the train to Sintra.
 The popular Lisbon Destination Hostel sits above, on the first floor."